 Travelwey's alarm clock excels at simplicity.
 It's $16, which is a little more than other competent models I tested, but still easily affordable for something you'll use every day.
 It only has a handful of buttons, all of which are easy to understand and use.
 The big red numbers dominate the LED display, and the snooze button is easy to find and smack when you want to shut up the alarm in the morning.

 You can adjust the brightness of the numbers with a slider on the back.
-At all levels of brightness, the numbers are large enough that they're easy to read from across a dark room and they don't cast a glow that could disrupt your sleep.
-The Travelwey Home LED Alarm Clock also has a separate nightlight feature if you don't want your room to be pitch black.
+At all levels, the numbers are large enough that they're easy to read from across a dark room and they don't cast a glow that could disrupt your sleep.
+The Travelwey Home LED Alarm Clock also has a separate nightlight feature if you don't want your room to be pitch black while you sleep.

-Other than the nightlight, Travelwey's alarm doesn't have much in terms of features.
+Other than the nightlight, Travelwey's alarm doesn't have much to feature.
 You can't adjust the snooze time -- it's 9 minutes.
 You can't set a second alarm.
-You can switch between a two-volume alarm setting, but you can't change the tone or have it play music or the radio.
+You can switch between a two-volume alarm setting if you prefer it soft or loud, but you can't change the tone or have it play music or the radio.

 It's a simple alarm clock, but Travelwey made sure all of the basics were implemented well.
 A simple indicator shows the alarm is armed.
-It has a backup battery, if your area is prone to power outages.
+It has a backup battery, if you have a power outage.
 You can check the time with a button and press a separate one to turn off the alarm but leave it set for the same time the next day.
 There's not much to the Travelwey Home LED Alarm Clock, but what's there works well.

 The $90 Show 5 has a lot of the trappings I look for in a good alarm clock.
 You can set multiple alarms and have them repeat on various days of the week.
 The alarm can wake you up with a customizable tone or your own music.
-You can have the alarm ramp up in volume to ease you out of your sleep.
-Along the same line, the screen can gradually get brighter starting 15 minutes before the alarm to wake you up with a simulated sunrise.
+You can have the alarm ramp up the volume loud to ease you out of your sleep.
+Along the same line, the screen can gradually get brighter starting 15 minutes before the alarm to wake you from sleep.

 When you're not sleeping, you can issue voice commands to the Show 5 thanks to the built-in Alexa voice assistant.
 You can also use the touchscreen to make video calls, check the weather, control your smart home and other things.
 The Show 5 is a smart display similar to the original Echo Show, but trimmed for your nightstand.

-Even with adaptive brightness enabled, the screen still casts a little glow, and you can't customize the snooze time, but it otherwise offers all of the customization and features you'd want if you're willing to pay more for a smart alarm.
+Even with adaptive brightness enabled, the screen still casts a little glow, and you can't customize the snooze time, but it otherwise offers all of the customization and any feature you'd want if you're willing to pay more for a smart alarm.
 Read our Echo Show 5 review.

 The Sony ICFC-1 costs $18, nearly the same as the Travelwey Home LED.
 It has a radio built in so you can wake up to your favorite station or a more traditional alarm clock buzzing.
 You can set a sleep timer so you can fall asleep to the radio as it plays.
 It adjusts the time automatically for daylight saving time.
 Even the buzzing alarm gently ramps up to ease you out of your sleep, and the snooze button is easy to find if you need more time.